four adults and child in small boat wearing yellow life jackets

 Safe Boating Guidelines

-Take time to familarise yourself with boating rules, local regulations and good seamanship practices.
+Take time to familiarise yourself with boating rules, local regulations and good seamanship practices.
 It could be the difference between a great day boating or, make the critical difference between a safe day and a tragedy.

-Nine safe boating rules you should know
+Nine safe boating guidelines you should follow every trip:

 1. Knowledge - know your boat, know the waterway you will be boating on.
 Make sure you are familiar with the local charts and locality.